Today’s fintech is tackling an ancient challenge: how to move money across the world as fast and cheaply as possible.

 ‘Australia’s a great place for fintechs to invest,’ she says.
 ‘The regulators benchmark themselves against financial regulators in other countries.
 This makes them adaptive.
 But it also means fintechs that come to Australia meet familiar territory.’

 Wise has expanded its product suite since setting up in Australia.
 In November 2020, APRA issued Wise a Purchased Payment Facility license.
-This is a limited banking license that allows Wise to directly connect to Australia's real-time payments systems.
+This is a limited banking licence that allows Wise to directly connect to Australia's real-time payments systems.

 Wise’s initial target market was Australian consumers.
 Almost immediately, however, businesses began asking to use the same service.
 Wise began to open up the services to commercial customers.